 The word “preacher” in Greek is kerux.
 The verb to preach is kerusso.
 Historically a kerux was an official representative of a kingdom sent by a king to convey his wishes, laws, values, culture and expectations.
 Without the ministry of a kingdom kerux it was impossible for people to understand how to transition their lives and society to match that of their king.
 So when the Apostle Paul described his call as apostle and preacher (kerux) you can understand better what he meant.

-CHRIST’S KINGDOM CULTURE
+KINGDOM OF GOD CULTURE

 Every kingdom has seven cultural elements including language, economic system, religion, social organization, customs and traditions, government, and arts, literature, music, and fashion.
 The Kingdom of God has the same basic cultural elements such as: